 Sir Ringo Starr: I’m sure Boris Johnson will find another job

-The legendary rock star made the remarks at an event in Los Angeles to mark his 82nd birthday.
+The veteran rock star made the remarks at an event in Los Angeles to mark his 82nd birthday.

-Sir Ringo Starr says he is “sure Boris Johnson will get another job” following the Prime Minister’s dramatic resignation on Tuesday.
+Sir Ringo Starr said he is “sure Boris Johnson will get another job” following the Prime Minister’s dramatic resignation on Thursday.

 Speaking at an event in Los Angeles to mark his 82nd birthday, the former Beatles drummer said he would not offer a detailed opinion on Mr Johnson or the turbulent political situation in the UK, but wished him the best.

-It comes as the Tory leader stepped down from the top job, but not before delivering a broadside at the “eccentric” decision by Cabinet colleagues and MPs to force him out.
+It came after the Tory leader stepped down from the top job, but not before delivering a broadside at the “eccentric” decision by Cabinet colleagues and MPs to force him out.

 Asked about the controversial politician’s decision to step down, he told the PA news agency: “I’m not saying anything about Boris Johnson.